mortezakowkabi/jcb-persian-documentation/025-How-to-use-email-helper-in-your-components.md

    * Selector
    * Domain

-If DKIM is set to “Yes” but values are missing, it won’t be applied.
+If DKIM is set to "Yes" but values are missing, it won't be applied.

 > **Recommendation:**
-> Review Joomla’s `JMail` DKIM documentation for advanced implementation details.
+> Review Joomla's `JMail` DKIM documentation for advanced implementation details.

 ---